 - There is a limit of 160 MB for uploading files.

 4. Dynamic Sites – “Mini-Sites” or “Link”-sites

-Wix is yet another website builder.
-They offer a couple of templates that can be used for podcasting.
+Wix is yet another popular website builder.
+They offer a couple of templates for podcasting.
 It is arguably less intuitive when comparing to WordPress or Squarespace in the CMS category.
 To start a podcast page on Wix you need to choose a podcast website template, then go to their app marketplace and add the “Wix Podcast Player” (which, oddly enough for an in-house developed plugin, got a 2.3 average rating out of 5 stars from the Wix users).

-Building a podcast website can be done in many ways with many different site builders.
+You can build a podcast website in many ways with different site builders.
 Most of them will allow you to create a beautiful website.
 The important questions to keep in mind when you are in the hunt for the best podcast website builder are:

 - How easy is it to create the website (how much time/efforts do I need to invest in this)?

 - How much money does it cost me to create this website?

 - Is it flexible enough to answer all my podcasting & website needs?